recentralized/structure/dst/files/fslayout_readme.txt

     meta/f3/83/c624d283bf1c81e4e89c60cf3bfc00c6bf57.json

-A metadata file contains information inherent to the photo-such as embedded EXIF data-as well as information gathered from the place it was found.
+A metadata file contains information inherent to the photo--such as embedded EXIF data--as well as information gathered from the place it was found.
 You can use the tool `jq` to explore it [1].

 ---